storacha/www/src/pages/docs/how-to/upload.md

 }
 ```

-In Node.js, the [files-from-path](https://www.npmjs.com/package/files-from-path)[module](https://www.npmjs.com/package/files-from-path) module reads File objects from the local file system.
+In Node.js, the [filesFromPath library](https://github.com/web3-storage/files-from-path) reads File objects from the local file system.
 The `getFilesFromPaths` helper asynchronously returns an array of Files that you can use directly with the put client method:

 ```javascript
 import { getFilesFromPaths } from 'files-from-path'